 Start list for the Race to be posted on Zone 4 by Wednesday Dec.
 18th, 2013.

-.
-Trail fees for spectators are $5 pFacilities
+Facilities

-There will be a large heated 30 x 30 tent with tables/chairs and food for athletes, coaches and officials.
+There will be a large heated 30’ x 30’ tent with tables/chairs and food for athletes, coaches and officials.
 Bathroom facilities will be on site.
 A waxing tent will be on site.

 First Aid